-1. Wide angle lens: For ultra wide angle shots, including astro-photography, I depend on the Sigma 14-24 f/2.8 DG DN Art lens.
+1. Wide angle lens: For ultra wide angle shots, including astro-photography, I depend on the Sony 14mm 1.8 GM.
 This lens produces incredibly sharp wide-angle photographs in a small and lightweight package.
-It is manual focus only but has a very short minimum focus distance coupled with f/2.8 speed which makes it a very fun and creative lens for astro-photography and close-up wide-angle work.
+It focuses ultra-fast and has a very short minimum focus distance coupled with f/1.8 speed which makes it a very fun and creative lens for astro-photography and close-up wide-angle work.

 2. Mid-range prime: Sony 55mm FE f/1.8.
 This lens really has it all.
 It weighs almost nothing.
 It is sharper than any lens I have ever used.
 It is very small and compact.
 Paired with the Sony a7RIV, this thing can produce stunning Milky Way images at 10s and ISO 10,000.